 Reducing risk for tradies

 From copper thieves to flammable dust, worksites pose serious risks for tradies' businesses.
-Theo Pitsikas, Leader of Business Insurance at AAMI, explains how to protect your interests.
+The AAMI Business Insurance team explains how to protect your interests.

 As a tradie, there are many risks that have the potential to put you out of business – sometimes for good.
 Some of these risks are fairly obvious.
 One of the biggest is that someone will be injured or even killed as a result of your work environment or because of the incorrect use of equipment.